WET BASEMENT AND CRAWL SPACE

 unusually wet and muddy or if condensation is occurring, inside leaks may be difficult to

 find and repair.
 Outside pipe leaks may be even more

 difficult to find, since water may appear several feet

 away from the actual leak.
-Old field drains under a house
+Old field drains under and around a house

 may also be a source of unwanted water.